jeroen/rforge/readme.md

 install.packages("rvest")
 ```

+## How to use

-Finally set a Github PAT for user `rforge` in the first line of the script.
+Set a Github PAT for user `rforge` in the first line of the script.
+Three functions:

+ - `sync_all()` updates all repositories (except for the ones dead for 5+ years)
+ - `sync_active()` updates repositories activity in the past week
+ - `clean_repos()` deletes repos from Github that are no longer on rforge

+Best is a daily CRON job with the latter two I think.

 ## To do